top of page

 One of the biggest questions on everyone’s mind is: “Will my taxes go up?”

-The county has made it clear that the reassessment will be revenue neutral, meaning the total amount of taxes collected by the county won’t increase.
-The taxing bodies—county, municipal, and school district—must adjust their tax rates so that the total tax revenue remains the same as it was before the reassessment.
+The county has made it clear that the reassessment will be revenue neutral.
+This means the total amount of taxes collected by the county won’t increase.
+The taxing bodies—county, municipal, and school district—must adjust their tax rates to ensure total tax revenue remains the same as before the reassessment.
 However, how individual property owners are affected by the reassessment varies:

-- One-third of property owners may see an increase in taxes.
+• One-third may see an increase in taxes.

-This system is designed to balance the tax burden more fairly based on current property values.
-So, while your assessed value may have gone up, it doesn’t automatically mean your taxes will increase—because the millage rate will be adjusted to keep total revenue the same.
+This system is crafted to balance the tax burden more fairly based on current property values.
+So, while your assessed value might rise, it doesn’t mean your taxes will automatically increase.

 Millage rates determine the amount of tax owed per $1,000 of assessed value.
-Following a reassessment, these rates are adjusted to maintain revenue neutrality, ensuring total tax collections remain consistent.
+Following a reassessment, these rates adjust to maintain revenue neutrality, ensuring total tax collections remain consistent.
 Therefore, even with higher assessed values, many property owners may not experience substantial increases in tax bills.

 What Can I Do If My Value Seems Wrong?